Vaults/ilyeo-web/README.md

 ## Intro
 Hi there!
 Welcome to the source of www.ilyeo.nl.
 If you want to just fix grammatical/language errors in the website or add information, feel free to change any page in the pages folder or the javascript files in js/data!
+If you want to stay away from that too, just open an issue right [here](https://github.com/Vaults/ilyeo-web/issues)!

 If you want to contribute to the website code, please make sure you are proficient with:
   * [HTML/CSS](http://www.w3schools.com/css/)